Visiting & Hiking to the Volcano in Iceland 2022

 What is the current situation?

-Currently, there are no drastic damages but the population has been invited to follow some strict rules to stay safe.
+Currently, there haven't been any drastic damages but the population has been invited to follow some strict rules to stay safe if they decide to visit the eruption area.
 The eruption in Geldingadalir has been classified as a fissure eruption and does not usually result in large explosions or significant dispersal of ash into the stratosphere.

 The new volcanic eruption is considered to be relatively small and due to its location, the threat to populated areas or critical infrastructure is very low.
 However, pollution can be detected due to the gas release so people are advised to stay away because of the risk of noxious fumes and hot magma.